National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 Yesterday you attended a local N3C presentation and became interested because it likely has enough qualifying scurvy patients to detect even small signals.
 Your mind wanders, and you begin to daydream of additional hypotheses.
 _Does the relationship attenuate as you move inland?_
-You realize that a massive national dataset can not only better address your existing question, but it could also allow you to ask newer and more nuanced questions.
+You realize that a massive national dataset can not only better address your existing question, but could also allow you to ask newer and more nuanced questions.
 _Is the relationship more pronounced in other racial/ethnic groups?_
 Your thoughts race into the night, a never-ending stream of possibilities.
 :::